sureshbhati836/RTL-design-using-verilog-with-SKY130-Technology/README.md

 ##	ENVIRONMENT SETUP
-•	#Steps Followed:
+#Steps Followed:
-•	//create a directory
+1. create a directory
-•	$ mkdir VLSI
+2.  mkdir VLSI
-•	//Git Clone vsdflow.
+3. Git Clone vsdflow.

 The sky130RTLDesignAndSynthesisWorkshop Directory contains the following files: My Lib - which contains all of the necessary library files; lib - which contains all of the standard cell libraries to be used in synthesis; and verilog model - which contains all of the standard cell verilog models for the standard cells in the lib.
 All of the experiments for lab sessions are stored in the verilog files folder, which includes both verilog and test bench code.

 ![image](https://user-images.githubusercontent.com/104729600/166175402-81462c4f-4122-4dd4-8d51-194f5656b3f4.png)